veldanie/Dionysus-python3/doc/python/cohomology-persistence.rst

         it for future reference.

         If `store` is ``False`` and a class is born, it will not be stored in :class:`CohomologyPersistence`.
-This is useful to not waste space on the classes of the dimension equal to the maximum-dimensional simplices of the complex since such classes will never die.
+This avoids wasting space on the classes of the dimension equal to the maximum-dimensional simplices of the complex since such classes will never die.